PauloTIgit/PauloTIgit/README.md

-## Paulo Ferreira Desenvolvedor Junior 👋
+## Desenvolvedor Junior 👋

+BR => Meu nome é Paulo Fernando e sou desenvolvedor web.
+Sou do Brasil e estou disposto a fazer freelance.
+EN => My name is Paulo Fernando and I'm a web developer.
+I'm from Brazil and I'm willing to do freelancing.

 - 🔭 Trabalho com Front-End.
 - 🌱 Estudando react-native.